GF2++

 };

-The Word template parameter specifies the underlying unsigned integer type used to store the vector's bits, and the default is usually the most efficient type for the target platform.
+The Word template parameter specifies the underlying gf2::Unsigned integer type used to hold the vector's bits, and the default is usually the most efficient type for the target platform.
 On most modern platforms, that usize will be a 64-bit unsigned integer.
+The choice of underlying word type is exposed via the public word_type type alias as required by the gf2::BitStore concept.

 If your application calls for a vast number of bit-vectors with only a few bits each, you might consider using std::uint8_t as the Word type to save memory.